FelixNahrstedt/Sentinel2LabellingEngine/Readme.md

 &nbsp;
 ![Example Vestas Wind](./src/static/Vestas_Wind_example.png "Example Output for Vestas Wind Turbines in the Netherlands")

-# make a config file for running your own queries
+# Rrunning your own queries
 <pre>
 -> Create a new python file within the src/modules/config folder -> specifiy the variables